You're halfway home when those blue and red lights creep up in your

 know your limits.

-That scenario is far too common in South Florida.
+That scenario is far too common in Miami-Dade County.
 When you think of driving

 under the influence, you think of someone three sheets to the wind, weaving